 Food coloring, glitter (optional)

-Alphabet Letters (your choice)
+Alphabet Letters (your choice, plastic is best)

 (Look for the written directions below the photos)